Blender-Brussels/blender-brussels.github.io/_posts/2014-09-20-new-place-new-faces.md

 Since the space is not fully extensible, please send a mail to _juego [at] requiem4tv . com_ to register a seat.

+### Report

+Wendy joined us in the morning with some questions regarding [MakeHuman](http://www.makehuman.org/) and how to modify the models inside Blender.
+The idea was to play around with the parameters of of MakeHuman, attach a skeleton to it and import it all in Blender.
+Then play around with the bones to change the pose of the model, use modifiers to influence the topology and export everything as an .stl file for 3D printing.

 First result of the day: a wonderful makehuman export in meshlab!
 ![Ogre]({{site.url}}/images/makehuman_002.jpeg)

+In the afternoon, Félix and Kevin joined the group.
+So we made a crash course on the use of Git and how to participate in the documentation of the workshops in Github.

-This event is hosted at [F/LAT − 45, rue du Canal − 1000 Brussels](http://www.openstreetmap.org/#map=19/50.85476/4.34986&layers=N) on Saturday 20th September 2014, starting at 10:00 and finishing at 18:00.
+This event was hosted at [F/LAT − 45, rue du Canal − 1000 Brussels](http://www.openstreetmap.org/#map=19/50.85476/4.34986&layers=N) on Saturday 20th September 2014, starting at 10:00 and finishing at 18:00.
-This event is also funded by the [Digital Arts Commission of the Wallonia-Brussels Federation](http://www.arts-numeriques.culture.be/).
+This event was funded by the [Digital Arts Commission of the Wallonia-Brussels Federation](http://www.arts-numeriques.culture.be/).